krishxmatta/krishxmatta.dev/content/posts/task-management.md

 Every week I dedicate approximately thirty minutes to conduct a weekly review for my system.
 In this weekly review, I do the following:

 -   Ensure that every project has at least one task on the next actions list.
--   Ensure that every task on my next actions list is something I want or need to do in the coming week---if not, move it to the potential list.
+-   Ensure that every task on my next actions list is something I want or need to do in the coming week---if not, I move it to the potential list.
 -   Review the potential list and see if there's anything worth moving to the next actions list.